dennisXZX/react-dashboard/README.md

 ## Functionality
 This is a web application that contains the following main features:
-- Users can view the data in table view
+- Users can view data in table view
-- Users can view the data in pie view
+- Users can view data in pie view

 ## Technology
-- Code: `React (16.7.0), Redux (4.0.1), date-fns, axios`
+- Libraries: `React, Redux, axios`
 - Styling: `styled-components`
 - Linting: `Eslint`
 - Testing: `Jest, Enzyme`
-- Build: `Create-React-App (Webpack)`
+- Build: `Create-React-App`
 - Deployment: `Heroku`

 ## Development